 Many people turn to the idea of brand archetypes when thinking about their company’s identity and how they want to portray it.
 These are a set of twelve pre-defined characters with traits that some up certain brand identities (such as the jocular jester, the intrepid explorer or the wise sage).

 Brand archetypes provide a relatable framework that helps companies map out the kind of brand they want to be.
 This means looking inwards at your company values and culture as well as outwards to your core market demographics.
-It’s not uncommon for companies embarking on these exercises to find that their perceived company image is very much at odds from the values shared by their core customers.
+It’s not uncommon for companies embarking on these exercises to find that their perceived company image is very much at odds with the values shared by their core customers.
 If this is the case, then it’s important to remember that everything starts and ends with your customer.

 Although brand identity is to some degree a two-way process (ie the kind of content you create will shape the identity of your brand and vice versa) consistency is crucial here if you are to forge a recognisable and appealing brand voice amongst your target audience.
 It is through a sense of familiarity that a brand is born and a sense of trust and loyalty can be established.
-Having a split personality is likely to confuse people and turn them off your brand entirely so when you settle on something stick to it.
+Having a split personality is likely to confuse people and turn them off your brand entirely so when you settle for something stick to it.

 Sell your brand, not your product

 According to Joe Pulizzi of the Content Marketing Institute, “your story travels further the less you mention your brand.”
-To anyone outside of the content marketing world, this statement might well seem counter intuitive but there is an important truth at the heart of this dichotomy.
+To anyone outside of the content marketing world, this statement might well seem counter-intuitive but there is an important truth at the heart of this dichotomy.

 What differentiates content marketing from more traditional forms of advertising is not that one is trying to sell you something, whilst the other isn’t.
 The difference lies in what they are trying to sell.
-Great content marketing is customer centric, not product centric.
+Great content marketing is customer-centric, not product-centric.
 By putting the audience at the centre of the content ideation process, you may well end up relegating your product or service to a more subtle or less obvious role, but that’s not a bad thing.

 If you can entertain, inform and captivate your audience you have the opportunity to sell them your brand, as well as your product (and the two should always go hand in hand).
 This concept is the foundation of inbound marketing.
 By flooding people with so-called ‘interruptive marketing’ the internet witnessed the birth of what Seth Godin referred to as ‘permission marketing’.
 Branded content that’s so good that people not only stick around to watch it but actively seek it out and share it amongst their peers.